wp-plugins/share-this/README.txt

 === ShareThis ===
-Tags: email, e-mail, bookmark, social, network, digg, del.icio.us, ma.gnolia, technorati, reddit, tailrank, furl, blinklist, blogmarks, newsvine, facebook, myspace, social, socialize, stumbleupon, aim, google bookmarks, windows live, yahoo my web, twitter, google buzz, buzz, share, sharethis, addthis, addtoany, share this,google buzz, yahoo buzz
+Tags:share, share this, sharethis, addthis, addtoany, share this, bookmark facebook

 Contributors:ShareThis
 Requires at least: 1.5
 Tested up to: 3.0.1
 Stable tag: trunk

-Used on over 1,000,000 sites, the ShareThis plugin allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, StumbleUpon and Google Buzz.
+Used on over 1,000,000 sites, the ShareThis plugin allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, StumbleUpon and Reddit.

 == Description ==

 Increase your audience engagement with our innovative sharing tools!

-Used on over 1,000,000 sites, the ShareThis plugin allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, StumbleUpon and Google Buzz.
+Used on over 1,000,000 sites, the ShareThis plugin allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, StumbleUpon and Reddit.

 Now with simultaneous sharing to Facebook, Twitter, Email and more: you can broadcast your message more easily and widely than ever before.

 New Features:
-- Users can now share without leaving your website
-- Post to a friend's Facebook wall
-- Custom themes and colors
+- Added Facebook Like and Google +1 options
-- SSL/HTTPS security
-- Lightweight file size: ~20k
-- Plugin will remember your user's preferences

 To get more information about the ShareThis plugin for WordPress, visit: http://help.sharethis.com/integration/wordpress